megfitz/GettingAndCleaningData/README.md

 Meaghan Fitzgerald
 meaghan@thetopfloorflat.com
 Produced for the Coursera course Getting and Cleaning Data offered in association with Johns Hopkins University

+The purpose of this R script
 =============================================================

-The purpose of this R script is to receive the Human Activity Recognition Using Smartphones Dataset (Jorge L. Reyes-Ortiz,
+Receive the Human Activity Recognition Using Smartphones Dataset (Jorge L. Reyes-Ortiz,

 Davide Anguita, Alessandro Ghio, Luca Oneto) data set available at https://d396qusza40orc.cloudfront.net/getdata